Antawn Jamison: Washington Wizards (2004–2010)

 At season's end Jamison was traded again, this time to the Wizards, in exchange for former Tar Heel Jerry Stackhouse, Christian Laettner, and a first-round draft pick (which turned out to be University of Wisconsin–Madison point guard, Devin Harris).
+The trade reunited Jamison with former Golden State teammates Gilbert Arenas and Larry Hughes.

 In the 2004–05 season with the Wizards, he was named to the NBA All-Star team for the first time in his career and the Wizards enjoyed a solid 45–37 win–loss season, their finest effort in 26 years.
 They also made the playoffs for the first time since 1997 and advanced to the second round for the first time since 1982.

 In 2006, Jamison played for the US national team in the 2006 FIBA World Championship, winning a bronze medal.

 Jamison led the Wizards against the Cleveland Cavaliers in the first round of the 2007 playoffs.
 Jamison averaged 32 points and 10 rebounds per game during the series.

 During the 2007–08 season, Jamison was named to his second NBA Eastern All-Star team.
-On June 30, 2008, Jamison signed a four-year, $50 million contract with the Wizards.
+On June 30, 2008, he signed a four-year, $50 million contract with the Wizards.